AnkitRawat012/Machine-Learning/README.md

 ## 📌 Project Overview
 This project focuses on **sentiment analysis of Twitter data** using **Machine Learning techniques**.
-The goal is to classify tweets into **Positive, Negative, or Neutral sentiments** by applying natural language processing (NLP) and supervised learning models.
+The goal is to classify tweets into **Positive or Negative sentiments** by applying natural language processing (NLP) and supervised learning models.

 The project demonstrates the **end-to-end ML workflow**:
 - Data preprocessing